-Pain created by the brain - a story
+Pain is Created by the Brain - a True Story

-A client, 63-year-old man came in with a painful lower back, so painful he had to limp to try and reduce the level of pain.
-At the time his work was a challenge, as there had been many lay offs due to the economic situation, workers were thinking ‘who’s next?’
+A client, 63-year-old man came in with a painful lower back, so painful he had to limp to try and reduce the level of pain he was experiencing.
+At the time his work was a challenge, as there had been many lay offs and redundancies due to the economic situation.
+Everyone at work was thinking ‘who’s next?’

 How was his pain resolved?